 A mentor can be an extremely valuable source of knowledge and support for both business leaders and specialists.
-Using mentoring at the right time can easily open new doors to achieving your dream goal and create completely new opportunities for development - both professionally and personally.
-In order to make the best use of the mentor's support, it is worth knowing what goal we want to achieve.
+Using mentoring at the right time can easily open new doors to achieving your dream goal and create completely new development opportunities - both professionally and personally.
+To make the best use of the mentor's support, it is worth knowing what goal we want to achieve.
 And on the next level, it is worth knowing what questions we can ask our mentor to get the most out of mentoring, which is a very effective method of personal development.

 Depending on what goal we want to achieve as a result of the mentor-mentee relationship, the questions asked to the mentor can be radically different.
 And how good the question is depends on how good the answer can be.

-In addition, we do not always have a chance to work with a selected mentor on a permanent basis.
+In addition, we do not always have a chance to work with a selected mentor permanently.
 But we can take advantage of opportunities and ad hoc meetings with a person we consider a mentor or an experienced and trustworthy person.
 Take advantage of this situation and ask for advice.
 Such development support can be called situational mentoring.

 In many companies, we also often deal with visits by members of senior management, which usually end with one large meeting of all employees of a given location with guests representing senior or top management of a given company.
 This opportunity can also be used to ask an interesting question.
 And benefit not only from the answer obtained but also, if you wish ... to shine against the background of the whole team :-) This will certainly be noticed by the bosses of your location.